yhack/differential-datalog/doc/tutorial/tutorial.md

 To build this program we must provide a Rust implementation of `string_slice()`.
-DDlog generates a commented out function prototype in `playpen_ddlog/types/lib.rs`.
-Do not modify this file; instead, create a new file called `playpen.rs` in the same directory:
+DDlog generates a commented out function prototype in `playpen_ddlog/types/playpen.rs`.
+Do not modify this file; instead, create a new file called `playpen.rs` in the project root directory:

 ```
 pub fn string_slice(x: &String, from: &u64, to: &u64) -> String {